 Anthropomorphism – More Than Humans in Fur Coats

 We’ve been discussing anthropomorphism this week in my graduate children’s lit class.
 Anthropomorphism – or the giving of human characteristics to animals, plants, machines, natural phenomena or objects – can serve to broaden an audience base, especially with picture books.
-A book about a duck or a pig can appeal to children of all genders, cultures and backgrounds, whereas a book about a Caucasian human girl will likely find its readership limited to Caucasian human girls.
+A book about a duck or a pig can appeal to children of all genders, cultures and backgrounds.
 Anthropomorphism can also be used as a way to approach delicate subjects and make them less challenging for a young reader, and can offer non-threatening opportunities for perspective and compassion when it comes to differences.
 However, anthropomorphism can be very difficult to do well, and in recent years it has been a tougher sell with agents and publishers.